kbase/project_guides/Help_Desk_process.md

 # Process for Help Desk Requests from External Users

+> **SUMMARY**: If a Help Desk issue is assigned to you, then within two business days you are expected to add a comment to the issue that answers the questions, "Is this something that I can address?
+If so, when?"

 When a new issue is received from an external user, it automatically creates a JIRA ticket.
 Help Desk managers send a generic response (within one day) to the user notifying them that we will get them an answer soon.
 Unless the Help Desk managers can answer the question themselves, they assign the issue to the person they think is most likely to be able to address it.